 Finding buyer personas is one of the prime tasks that you should undertake before planning any marketing campaign.
 Once you have the personas for your product, you will be able to create content that is tuned towards what each of the personas want to consume.

-Live Persona by Delve AI is an AI-based tool that uses Google Analytics to extract personas automatically for your business.
+Persona by Delve AI is an AI-based persona generation tool that uses first-party data (e.g. Google Analytics) and public data sources (e.g. voice of the customer data from social media, review sites, communities and forums) to create personas for your business automatically.
 It offers incredible insights into what your prospective customers are looking for by using data from more than 20 sources.
 It even goes a step ahead and segments your audience.
 You don’t have to worry about customer’s expectations and behaviors changing over time because the personas are automatically updated on a regular basis.